nlf/git-gh/README.md

 Github extensions for Git
 =======

-NOTE
-====
-This branch is the C rewrite.
-Most of it does not work or doesn't exist.
-Don't use it.
+This project hasn't been tested on anything other than OS X 10.8.2.
+Feel free to try it elsewhere and open an issue if it doesn't work.

 To install:

 First, install a compiler.
 You're on your own for that.
-Also, install libcurl, json-c, and iniparser C libraries.
-They're in homebrew if you're on OSX.
-This currently assumes you already have a ~/.gitgh file created with your config in it.
-I don't know what will happen if you don't.
+Also, install homebrew because it's the easiest way to get dependencies.

 ```
+brew install libcurl json-c iniparser
 make
 sudo make install
 ```